SAP/openui5-docs/docs/General_Recommendations_ee37fc7.md

 ### Tips for Testing

+Start the application and check each screen element.
+Check the following:

 -   Does it have a label or a tooltip \(hover with the mouse\)?

+-   Are the labels and tooltips \(fully\) visible, clear, accurate, and meaningful?

--   -   Is this also true for each input field or for a sequence of input fields? \(For example: street and number\)?
+    -   Is this also true for each input field or for a sequence of input fields? \(For example: street and number\)?

     -   Is this also true for buttons, icons and images?

     -   Is this also true for grouped information?

 -   Is the user informed about the required entries and input?